-(3) A person wishing to delete his or her name from joint ownership, but who cannot be at the FRS in person at the time the change is to be effected, must provide the joint owner a notarized statement or a POA.
-Otherwise, the new registration document (AE Form 190-1A) will include both names.
-A new insurance card in the name of the person retaining ownership and permission of the lienholder, if applicable, may be required.
+(3) Individuals who wish to delete their name from joint ownership, but who cannot be at the FRS in person at the time the change is to be effected, must provide the joint owner a notarized statement or a POA.
+Otherwise, the new registration document (AEA Form 190-1A) will include both names.
+A new insurance card in the name of the person retaining ownership, and permission of the lienholder, if applicable, may be required.

 (4) Sponsors and joint owners may add up to four direct Family members to their POV registration as additional drivers.
-The Family members added as additional drivers must be dependents of members of the U.S. Forces or the civilian component with full individual logistic support and have a valid U.S. Forces Certificate of License.
-Non-Family members may be added only in cases of deployment (3-11c).
+The Family members added as additional drivers must be dependents of members of the U.S. Forces or the civilian component with full ILS and have a valid U.S. Forces Certificate of License.
+Non-Family members may be added as additional drivers only in cases of deployment (para 3-11c).

 d.
 Vehicle History Records.
 The RMV is the sole authority to approve and issue vehicle history records to U.S. Forces members, civilians, contractors, and Family members.
-Individuals may obtain a vehicle history record by contacting the RMV Customer Service Office at email: usarmy.sembach. usareur.list.rmv-cust-svc@mail.mil.
+Individuals may obtain a vehicle history record by contacting the RMV Customer Service Office at email: usarmy.sembach.usareur-af.mbx.rmv-css@army.mil.
 Requests will be processed individually by vehicle.
 Requesters must pay an administrative fee (by check, money order, or credit card), which is not refundable.